 For the cake:

-Preheat oven to 325 degrees.
-Grease and flour a bundt pan very well.
+- Preheat oven to 325 degrees F. Grease and flour a bundt pan very well.

-Shred enough carrots to make 2 1/2 cups worth and set aside.
+- Shred enough carrots to make 2 ½ cups worth and set aside.
+Shred the carrots thinly.

-In a bowl, add the eggs, oil, milk and vanilla.
-Mix well and set aside.
+- In a medium sized mixing bowl, add the eggs, oil, milk and vanilla.
+Mix well with a whisk and set aside.

-In a larger mixing bowl, add the flour, sugar, salt, baking powder, baking soda and cinnamon.
-Mix well.
+- In a larger mixing bowl, add the flour, sugar, salt, baking powder, baking soda and cinnamon.
+Mix with a whisk well.

-Pour into the greased and floured bundt pan and bake at 325 degrees F for approximately 55 minutes.
+- Pour into greased and floured bundt pan and bake at 325 degrees F for approximately 55 minutes.
 A tootphick inserted into the center will come out with a few moist crumbs on it or clean, but no raw batter.

 For the glaze:

-In a mixing bowl, mix the butter and cream cheese well with an electric mixer on medium-high speed until smooth.
+- In a mixing bowl, mix the butter and cream cheese well with an electric mixer on medium-high speed until smooth.

-Add in the powdered sugar, vanilla and two tablespoons of milk.
+- Add the confectioner's sugar, vanilla and two tablespoons of milk.
 Mix on medium speed until imcorporated, then on medium-high until smooth.

-Add in the melted caramel chips and mix well on medium-high.
+- Add the melted caramel chips and mix well on medium-high.
 Check the consistency.
 If the glaze is too thick, add in milk by teaspoonful and mix after each adtion dountil desired consistency is reached.
 Be careful not to add too much milk or the glaze will run off the cake and pool around the bottom.

-Once the cake is cooled, spoon on the glaze, or use a piping bag to drizzle it on.
+- Once the cake has cooled, spoon on the glaze, or use a piping bag to drizzle it on.